Young Children in Worship

 Teen Youth Group

 St. Paul's teen ministry, Walther League, is run by teens, for teens (with mentors along the way!) to help strengthen and encourage meaningful Christian friendships.
-To find out our latest happenings, check out or 2019/2020 schedule of events.

 St. Paul Fine Arts: Summer Camp in the City